akshay1a/ExcelToPDF/README.md

   4. Create multiple PDF with the excel data
   5. Customize Footer

+**Note: You can commit changes to code to make your own versions of PDFs.
+Code is really understandable**

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.